kunalrustagi08/kunalrustagi08.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-(You know what to say)

 A favorite quote by *Roy T. Bennett* that I like to remember at all times:
 > “It’s only after you’ve stepped outside your comfort zone that you begin to change, grow, and transform.”

-I am a graduate student at **UC San Diego**, and majoring in Electrical and Computer Engineering with a specialization in Machine Learning and Data Science.
-Currently, I am a Teaching Assistant for COGS 18: Introduction to Python, and have concluded my summer internship at Moderna.
+I am currently partnering with the Ready Now Foundation, a non-profit org, to build and design an AI course using basic math knowledge for high school students.
+Apart from that, I am also developing a chatbot with Guardrails for technical support.

+I possess a master's degree from **UC San Diego** in Machine Learning and Data Science, and a bachelor's degree from University of Pune in **Electronics and Telecommunications**.
+Following my interests in Data Science and Analytics, I have worked companies like ZS Associates, Moderna, and a few startups.

+I am actively seeking full-time opportunities within the United States on an immediate basis, so if you have leads, please do not hesitate in reaching out.

 <!-- Prior to this, I worked as a Decision Analytics Associate at **ZS Associates**, Pune.
 My primary tasks involved use of `SQL`, `Python`, and `Tableau` to work on medical claims data and prepare reports for the clients, and use of `Python` to automate certain tasks and QC tests.
 Previously, I completed my Bachelors in Electronics and Telecommunications Engineering at **University of Pune** with 9.22 CGPA.